 The Company uses the Black-Scholes pricing model to value stock options.
-The estimated fair value of restricted stock units, whose vesting is not linked to a market condition, is calculated based on the market price of the Company's common stock on the date of grant.
+The estimated fair value of restricted stock units, for which vesting is not linked to a market condition, is calculated based on the market price of the Company's common stock on the date of grant.
 For restricted stock units that vest according to a market condition, the Company uses a Monte Carlo simulation model to value the award.

-Some of the restricted stock units awarded in the first quarter of fiscal year 2015 and prior years are classified as liabilities rather than equity.
-For awards classified as equity, stock-based compensation cost is measured at grant date, based on the fair value of the award, and is recognized as an expense over the employee's or director's requisite service period.
-For awards classified as liabilities, stock-based compensation cost is measured at fair value at the end of each reporting date until the date of settlement, and is recognized as an expense over the employee's or director's requisite service period.
+Some of the restricted stock units granted in the first six months of fiscal year 2015 and prior years are classified as liabilities rather than equity.
+For grants classified as equity, stock-based compensation cost is measured at the grant date, based on the fair value of the award, and is recognized as an expense over the grantee's requisite service period.
+For grants classified as liabilities, stock-based compensation cost is measured at fair value at the end of each reporting date until the date of settlement, and is recognized as an expense over the grantee's requisite service period.
 Expected volatilities are based on historical volatility using daily and monthly stock price observations.

-The following table summarizes the assumptions used in the Black-Scholes model to determine the fair value of stock options granted in the three months ended April 27, 2014 and April 28, 2013:
+The following table summarizes the assumptions used in the Black-Scholes model to determine the fair value of stock options granted in the three and six months ended July 27, 2014 and July 28, 2013: